microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/unifiedroleassignmentscheduleinstance.md

 ---
 title: "unifiedRoleAssignmentScheduleInstance resource type"
-description: "Represents the instance for an active role assignment."
+description: "Represents the instance for an active role assignment in your tenant."
 author: "rkarim-ms"
 ms.localizationpriority: medium
 ms.prod: "directory-management"